colinta/Ashen/README.md

 // The return value also includes a list of "commands".
 Commands are
 // another form of event emitters, like Components, but they talk with
-// external services, either asynchronously or synchronously. func update(model: inout Model, message: Message)
+// external services, either asynchronously or synchronously. func update(model: Model, message: Message)
     -> State<Model, Message>
 {
     switch message {